 - Decrease in hair growth on legs

-PAD is often found by chance when a patient has an imaging test for something else.
+PAD is when screening patients with risk factors.
 If symptoms appear, further evaluation will help determine the extent of the disease and whether it has caused any damage to the arteries.
 Treatment may involve controlling risk factors, medications or surgery.

 Treatment and Management of PAD

 Treatment of peripheral artery disease involves controlling risk factors, medications or surgery.
 Quitting smoking and avoiding using aspirin and cholesterol-lowering medications may also prevent further damage to blood vessels.

 - Medication Monitoring and Management – Medications are used to treat symptoms of pain in the legs, to improve blood flow in arteries or to stop clots from forming in the arteries.
 Our on-site pharmacist will help monitor and manage your medications.

 - Diet Modification – Weight loss through diet is very important during treatment to reduce symptoms and improve overall health.